timmorey/ember-font-awesome/README.md

 });
 ```

-Now the CSS and font files will not be included in your app.

-This addon includes Font Awesome by default mainly to give you a better out-of-the-box experience.
-However, I recommend that you manage the use of Font Awesome through Bower instead.
+The CSS and font files will then not be included in your app.
+Managing the Font Awesome assets yourself is what I would recommend doing for production apps.
+See the note below on how to do this with Bower.
+This addon includes the Font Awesome assets by default mainly for a better out-of-the-box experience.

 ## Including Font Awesome in your app using Bower